Khairul7075/multi-farming-sqlite/README.md

-# multi-farming-sqlite
+# 🌾 Multi-Farming SQLite

-Multi-Farming SQLite is a relational database system to manage integrated farming—like growing paddy with fish or corn (bhutta) with ducks (hans).
-It tracks crops, animals, field usage, and seasonal plans, supporting sustainable agriculture with Bengali-English terminology.
-Built using SQLite.
+**Multi-Farming SQLite** is a relational database system designed to support integrated farming practices—where multiple crops and animals are cultivated together in the same field and season.
+Examples include growing paddy with fish or corn (*bhutta*) with ducks (*hans*).
+This project helps farmers and researchers plan, track, and optimize multi-farming strategies using SQLite.

+---

+## 🚜 Features

+- Relational schema for fields, crops, animals, and seasonal activities
+- Bengali-English terminology support for local farming practices
+- Compatibility mapping between crops and livestock
+- Seasonal planning and field utilization tracking
+- Modular Python scripts for database interaction and testing

+---

+## 🧱 Project Structure